SHUs-Lab/SHDA23YZ/README.md

 # For NAS search space
 We explore the following search spaces for all three components:
-## Feature Engineering: We define the search space for the filter
+## Feature Engineering:
-Size of the first convolutional layer as ranging from 1 to 9 (1, 3, 5, 7, 9).
+We define the search space for the filter size of the first convolutional layer as ranging from 1 to 9 (1, 3, 5, 7, 9).
-## SPP Layer: We experiment with five different filter sizes for
+## SPP Layer:
-The first SPP (Spatial Pyramid Pooling) layer, spanning from 1 to 5 (1, 2, 3, 4, 5).
+We experiment with five different filter sizes for the first SPP (Spatial Pyramid Pooling) layer, spanning from 1 to 5 (1, 2, 3, 4, 5).
-## Fully-Connected Layers: We customize the feature size for
+## Fully-Connected Layers:
-Two fully-connected layers within the following ranges: 128, 256, 512, 1024, 2048, 4096, and 8192.
+We customize the feature size for two fully-connected layers within the following ranges: 128, 256, 512, 1024, 2048, 4096, and 8192.